 Just like their mismatched dresses, this bridal party also went for mismatched hairstyles—all breathtaking, of course.
 But upon closer look, these bridesmaids aren't so mismatched.
-Did you notice how the 'maids in pink in the middle all have updos, while the two in blue hues have long, tumbling, half-down curled locks?
+Did you notice how the 'maids in pink in the middle all have updos while the two in blue hues have long, tumbling, half-down curled locks?
 Those little details are what ties a mismatched bridal party together, ultimately.

 Florals in a Fishtail Braid Are Just So Pretty

-Full of whimsy and bohemian vibes, too, a fishtail braid dotted with baby's breath is a pretty, less-is-more alternative to having your bridesmaids walk down the aisle wearing a full floral crown.
+Full of whimsy and bohemian vibes, a fishtail braid dotted with baby's breath is a pretty, less-is-more alternative to having your bridesmaids walk down the aisle wearing a full floral crown.

-Other small florals that also work beautifully include spray roses, jasmine, some orchid varietals and mini daisies, known as feverfew daisies.
+Other small florals that also work beautifully include spray roses, jasmine, some orchid varietals, and mini-daisies, known as feverfew daisies.

-Buns Are Anything But Basic
+Buns Are Anything but Basic

-You might be surprised at the versatility of the simple bun, which can be styled in tight or loose configurations in high, mid or low positions—even off to one side.
+You might be surprised at the versatility of the simple bun, which can be styled in tight or loose configurations in high, mid, or low positions—even off to one side.
 A clean and elegant design, it's a style that will last all day and night with hardly a hair out of place.

-Side Buns and Florals Are Picture Perfect
+Side Buns and Florals Are Picture-Perfect

 Go for Boho Beach Glam

-Or, Add a Beautiful Floral Comb
+Add a Beautiful Floral Comb

 We love the combination of this loose, low bun paired with a delicate floral hair accessory—it instantly elevates the look.
-Plus, the rose gold color of this comb is essentially a neutral color that will look amazing tucked into a wide range of hair shades.
+Plus, the rose-gold color of this comb is essentially a neutral color that will look amazing tucked into a wide range of hair shades.
 (As a bonus, it's a beautiful keepsake for your bridesmaids after the wedding day!)

-Or, Add Fresh Flowers (In Lieu of a Crown)
+Add Fresh Flowers (In Lieu of a Crown)

-Why Not Opt for Greenery?
+Opt for Greenery